kksgandhi/personal_site/conference questions.md

    - How will funding for PBS and the like be affected?
    - setting myself up for product management roles
    - Should I sign up for senior roles or junior roles
-- Research
-  - How to verify if an edugame actually works, especially with complex ideas such as "critical thinking".
-- Casual Questions
-  - Are art games a problem for game designers?
-- Teaching Track
-  - How much do academic jobs care that you've had industry experience?
-  - How to beef up my resume for teaching track positions
-  - How to make sure a university respects their teaching track professors.
-  - Dealing with a conservative presidency
-  - Is my CV good?
-  - What's the point of a cover letter?
-  - Places with a game design program
-  - 2 body problem
-  - AI job positions?
-  - Using AI in the classroom
-- GLAM
-  - Affordances of an interested audience?